securestack-octernship/SecureStack-Octernship/SecureStack-Octernship.md

 ### Recommended qualifications
 <!--- Use this section to describe what skills a student might need to complete the problem statement on GitHub Classroom --->
+- Passion to learn is the most important qualification!
 - Experience with Git & GitHub
 - Writing modern JavaScript/Node.js
 - Passion for application security